-FinCEN is inviting the public to nominate financial institutions and trade groups for membership on the Bank Secrecy Act Advisory Group.
+FinCEN is inviting the public to nominate financial institutions, trade groups, and non-federal regulators or law enforcement agencies for membership on the Bank Secrecy Act Advisory Group.
 New members will be selected for three-year membership terms.

 FOR FURTHER INFORMATION CONTACT:

-The Annunzio-Wylie Anti-Money Laundering Act of 1992 required the Secretary of the Treasury to establish a Bank Secrecy Act Advisory Group (BSAAG) consisting of representatives from federal regulatory and law enforcement agencies, financial institutions, and trade groups' subject to the reporting requirements of the Bank Secrecy Act, 31 CFR 103 et seq. or Section 6050I of the Internal Revenue Code of 1986.
-The BSAAG is the means by which the Secretary receives advice on the operations of the Bank Secrecy Act.
+Section 1654 of the Annunzio-Wylie Anti-Money Laundering Act of 1992 required the Secretary of the Treasury to establish a Bank Secrecy Act Advisory Group (BSAAG) consisting of representatives from federal agencies, and other interested persons and financial institutions subject to the regulatory requirements of the Bank Secrecy Act, found at 31 CFR 1010-1060.
+The BSAAG is the means by which the Treasury receives advice on the reporting requirements of the Bank Secrecy Act, and informs private sector representatives on how the information they provide is used.
 As chair of the BSAAG, the Director of FinCEN is responsible for ensuring that relevant issues are placed before the BSAAG for review, analysis, and discussion.
-Ultimately, the BSAAG will make policy recommendations to the Secretary on issues considered.

 - Name of the organization requesting membership.

-- Point of contact, title, address, e-mail address, phone number.
+- Point of contact, title, address, email address, and phone number.

-- Description of the financial institution or trade group and its involvement with the Bank Secrecy Act, 31 CFR 103 et seq.
+- Description of the financial institution or trade group and its involvement with the Bank Secrecy Act.